 Crystal Ball FleetTracker is very much a complete Fleet Management System and the vehicle tracking system cost reflects this.
 With FleetTracker from Crystal Ball you will get the following features:

-- Alarms and Alerts
+- Real-Time Alerts (Behaviour/Geo-Fencing)

 - Journey Playback